Rector, Pennsylvania

 Rector is a small unincorporated community in Ligonier Township, Westmoreland County, Pennsylvania, United States.
-Nearby attractions are Linn Run State Park and Flat Rock.
 As of 2000, the population of Rector was 600.
 Rector is composed of 26.4 miles2.

-Linn Run State Park is on the outskirts of Rector.
+Outdoor recreation areas in Rector include Linn Run State Park and Powdermill Nature Reserve.

-Rector has no public school district, but the Valley School of Ligonier is in Rector.
+Rector is part of the Ligonier Valley School District.
+The Valley School of Ligonier, a private school founded in 1946, serves kindergarten through eighth grade.